hoopii/Supervised_ML_Predict_Hous_Prices/README.md

 # Data Set
 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
-It's analternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
+It's an alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
 This Dataset is used in the following Kaggle Competition:
 > "House Prices - Advanced Regression Techniques.
 Predict sales prices and practice feature engineering, RFs, and gradient boosting"